grongierisc/formation-template/README.md

 We now need to add the operation to the production.
 For this, we use the Management Portal.
 By pressing the [+] sign next to [Operations], we have access to the [Business Operation Wizard].
 There, we chose the operation class we just created in the scrolling menu.

-Afterward, if you wish to change the connection, you can simply add in the %settings in -Python in the parameter window of the operation the parameter you wish to change.
+Afterward, if you wish to change the connection, you can simply add in the %settings in [Python] in the [parameter] window of the operation the parameter you wish to change.
 See the second image of [7.5.
 Testing](#75-testing) for more details.

 ## 10.4.
 Testing